-In September 1982, local residents in the small community of Afton in Warren County, Georgia, watched as the state government began construction of a hazardous waste site that would bring into their community vast amounts of polluted soil and toxins.
+In September 1982, local residents in the small community of Afton in Warren County, North Carolina, watched as the state government began construction of a hazardous waste site that would bring into their community vast amounts of polluted soil and toxins.
 Understandably upset about this landfill that had the potential to destroy the health and well-being of the community, residents worked with the National Association for the Advancement of Colored People (NAACP) to protest the development of this site and argued that their town was targeted due to its poor and minority demographics.

 Isolated calls for justice with respect to environmental matters existed prior to the Warren County protests, but this series of events became the catalyst for research, more activism, governmental involvement, and much broader awareness of the disproportionate impact of pollution and toxic chemicals on marginalized communities.
 As this movement has grown, it has come to also include considerations of climate change as well as more localized pollution that initially sparked the movement.